 It’s cold.
 There’s fresh snow in the woods.
 So are the snowshoe hares.
 It’s well below freezing with a gentle breeze blowing as we unloaded the dogs from the truck.
-A brace of beagles were connected by leash and leads to Wayne Ferguson.
+A brace of beagles was connected by leash and leads to Wayne Ferguson.
 They strained against the leash throwing up last night’s snow with their paws as they began sniffing for the scent.
-The sun still hadn’t struggled past the tree tops.
+The sun still hadn’t struggled past the treetops.

 Rabbit tracks, snowshoe rabbit tracks, and more correctly varying hare tracks, pock-marked the trail where the cedars and hemlocks sent fingers through the aspens and alders.
 “Yeah, buddy!”
 Ferguson exclaimed.
 “This should be great.”

 Ferguson had come to the U.P. from downstate, on an extended hunt.
 He’d just left southern Marquette County.
 His first stop was in the Manistique area.
 I found him in the Strongs area today, on a snow-covered side road in the Hiawatha National Forest.
 This was his last stop on a week-long jaunt.